Connor-R/nba_shot_charts/README.md

 #### November, 2017 Update
 Slowly getting back into this after the offseason; the random chart selector has been improved for the bots, as well as capacity to tweet 280 character tweets and the option to thread tweets together.

+#### December, 2017 Update
+I’ve again decided to put my to-do list from last March on hold, and have instead focused on re-building some key features of the charts including:
+- [x] Restructuring the codebase (so it’s not such a mess).
+- [ ] Separating heaves from regular 3pt shots.
+- [ ] Adding other details to tweet text, including binned text descriptions for Volume, Shot Making, and Efficiency.
+- [ ] Adding player pictures to the custom_charts script.
+- [ ] Then ideally I would write an article better explaining the charts/metrics/methodology that I could post to my website and make my pinned tweet, making it easier for new followers to understand the charts.

+Finally, after I’ve completed this, I will return to my original to-do list, and finish the following items:
+- [ ] Calculating some form of a similarity score, to see which players/teams have the most similar distribution and shot making ability from some pre-defined zones.
+- [ ] zEFG% baselines for guards/wings/bigs at each zone.
+- [ ] attempt to create a Points above Replacement for players based on position.
+- [ ] Generate G-League and WNBA charts.